dev-sys-do/kudo/docs/proposals/cli.md

 ### delete instance \<id\>

 Delete and stop an instance.
+On success the command outputs no information.

 **Arguments** :